Tips and tricks that really work to help brighten up and bring more light into even the darkest rooms in your home.

 - Use mirrors to bounce light.

 - Change your lightbulbs.
-Consider GE relax bulbs.
+Consider daylight bulbs like GE relax bulbs.

 - Consider additional lamps and more lighting like wall sconces, picture lights, and puck lights.

-- Paint your wall light colors.
+- Paint your walls light colors.
 Painting your walls a lighter color can make a huge difference in how light and bright a room feels.

-- Paint your walls with satin or semi-gloss paint to brighten a dark room.
+- Paint your walls with satin or semi-gloss paint to reflect more light around the room.

 - Paint your trim, cabinets, and other elements to make your room brighter.